drewpendergrass/drewpendergrass.github.io/index.md

 ## Code and documentation

 CHEEREIO code is freely available from our [Github](https://https://github.com/drewpendergrass/CHEEREIO) repository.

 A high-level overview and demo of the software is given in our [model description paper](https://doi.org/10.5194/gmd-16-4793-2023).

 An *extensive* manual for CHEEREIO is provided in our [online documentation](https://cheereio.readthedocs.io).

 To get started with CHEEEREIO, you can read my [slides](http://drewpendergrass.com/2024_06_10_pendergrass_cheereio_IGC_clinic.pptx) from the 2024 International GEOS-Chem Meeting Clinic.

+For a list of all papers using CHEEREIO, including recommended citations for users, visit the [citations](https://cheereio.readthedocs.io/en/latest/citations.html) page of the documentation.

 For support, please open a [Github issue](https://github.com/drewpendergrass/CHEEREIO/issues) so that all users can see the solution.
 You can also email the lead developer, Drew Pendergrass, at andrew.pendergrass [at] duke [dot] edu.
 Feel free also to inquire about whether CHEEREIO is a good fit for your project.